SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-Yash-Jain.md

 ### Personal Background
 ---

-Hello, I am Yash Jain, a second-year undergraduate student at IIT Kharagpur, India.
+Hello, I am Yash Jain, a second year undergraduate student at IIT Kharagpur, India.
 I'm pursuing a degree in Mathematics and Computing.
-I work on Ubuntu 16.04.4 LTS with vim as my primary text editor.
-I love vim for its power and flexibility.
-I'm proficient in C, C++ and Python.
-I like Python because it easily lets me convert my ideas into code.
+I code on my Ubuntu Desktop using vim as I think the availability of a large number of plugins for vim makes its customizable to suit my needs.
+I am comfortable with a lot of programming languages but I specifically like Python because of its intuitive interface and very broad spectrum of usage from simple scripting to web applications and scientific uses.
 ##  Pull Requests
 ---
 Here is a list of all my merged and unmerged contributions to SunPy in a chronological order: